Degenerative Spine - Disc Disease

 To diagnose degenerative spine/disc disease, Mount Sinai Health System doctors conduct a thorough physical examination.
 We may also order a diagnostic imaging test such as a magnetic resonance imaging, X-ray, or computed tomography scan.
 Our goal is to determine how quickly we need to react.
 Weakness is usually a sign of urgency while we can treat pain and numbness with more conservative measures.

 While some spinal degeneration occurs with normal aging, it does not always cause symptoms.
-The best way to prevent symptoms is to maintain a healthy, active lifestyle, perform weight-bearing exercises to maintain strong bones, and not smoke.
+The best way to prevent symptoms is to maintain a healthy, active lifestyle, perform weight-bearing exercises to maintain strong bones, and avoid smoking.

-If you have back pain or think you may have degenerative spine/disc disease and would like to schedule an appointment, please call:
+If you are suffering from degenerative spine/disc disease and would like to speak with one of our experts, please call:

 Tanvir Choudhri, MD, 212-241-8560

 Hongyan Zou, MD, 212-241-8628